-Looking for the perfect gluten free sourdough thin crust pizza?
-This crust is full of flavour from the sourdough fermentation, and can hold the weight of tons of ingredients without getting at all soggy or brittle.
+Looking for a delicious gluten-free pizza dough?
+This thin-crust pizza is full of flavour from sourdough fermentation.
+And it is strong enough to stand up to the weight of tons of ingredients without getting soggy or brittle.

-Looking for the perfect gluten free pizza crust?
+Looking for a delicious gluten-free sourdough pizza crust?
 Try this thin crust pizza dough.
 It is full of flavour from sourdough fermentation and can handle the weight of a ton of toppings.
 What more could you want in a pizza crust?!

 - Prep Time: 3 hours

 - Cook Time: 20 minutes

 - Diet: Gluten Free